enabledhq/enabledhq.github.io/_posts/2017-09-22-modern-app-design.md

 If you have trouble finding a place to put features then it could mean it’s time to start dropping features and try to streamline your application.

 Think about [Google Maps](https://www.pcmag.com/feature/328592/26-google-maps-tricks-you-need-to-try) and how many hidden features there are.
-The app is a combination of location info,history; directions; local listings; as well as things like social sharing.
+The app is a combination of location info and history, directions, local listings, as well as things like social sharing.

 ![google maps app design]({{site.baseurl}}/images/img_appdesign_maps.png) *Some core features of Google Maps.*